FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/initial-deployment.md

         3. On the Linux machine where HaProxy was setup execute the following command `systemctl start haproxy`.
 It can also be deployed in docker using the following command:
             `docker run --rm -d -v <folder-containing-haproxy.cfg>:/usr/local/etc/haproxy/ -p <port>:<port> haproxy`
 5. Prepare the configuration files for SecureTransport Edge:
-    1. Create the secret file and encrypted password for the database (see <a href="../deployment-prerequisites#SecretFile" class="MCXref xref">Secret file</a>).
+    1. Create the secret file and encrypted password for the database (see [Secret file](../deployment-prerequisites#SecretFile)).
     2. Upload a copy of the `taeh` file a dedicated location, e.g. `edge/runtime/secrets`.
-    3. Prepare `db.conf` file using the encrypted database password from step 3. and all the database info (see <a href="../deployment-prerequisites#dbConfig" class="MCXref xref">Prepare database configuration file (db.conf)</a>) and upload it to a dedicated location, e.g. `/edge/runtime/secrets/`
+    3. Prepare `db.conf` file using the encrypted database password from step 3. and all the database info (see [Prepare database configuration file (db.conf)](../deployment-prerequisites#dbConfig)) and upload it to a dedicated location, e.g. `/edge/runtime/secrets/`
-    4.  *Optional step:* - prepare `STStartScriptsConfig` file (see <a href="../deployment-prerequisites#StartScript" class="MCXref xref">Startup scripts configuration options</a>) and upload it a dedicated location, e.g. `/edge/runtime/secrets/`.
+    4.  *Optional step:* - prepare `STStartScriptsConfig` file (see [Startup scripts configuration options](../deployment-prerequisites#StartScript)) and upload it a dedicated location, e.g. `/edge/runtime/secrets/`.
     5. Prepare SecureTransport feature and core licenses as per your database and put them respectively in `st.license` and `filedrive.license` files and upload them a dedicated location, e.g. `/edge/runtime/secrets/`
     6. Create Kubernetes secret with the needed files using the command:
         `kubectl create secret generic st-edge-secret -n <st-namespace> --from-file=./taeh --from-file=./db.conf --from-file=./st.license --from-file=filedrive.license`